wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/its-path-planner-plugin.rst

 #.
 The ITS planner conducts a two-way search to find a path from the source to
    the destination.
 Either the smoothing filter or a catmull spline interpolation can be used to create a smooth and continuous path.
-The generated smooth path is in the form of a |ros| navigation message type (``nav_msgs::msg``).
+The generated smooth path is in the form of a ROS 2 navigation message type (``nav_msgs::msg``).

 For customization options, see :doc:`../../../dev_guide/tutorials_amr/navigation/its-customization`.